neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

 ## Tips
 1. If we get the page not displayed, we can see the message on the page displayed, HTML error code, or any clue on apache logs located in <code>/var/log/apache2</code>

-2. If we get message access denied cannot access bin, simple change permission of the application site.
+2. If we get message access denied cannot access bin, simply change permission of the application site.

     ``` bash
     $ find hellodotnet -type d -exec chmod 755 {} \;